Full Mouth Reconstruction Edison

 How long does full mouth reconstruction take?

-Every mouth and situation differs, so there isn't any way to know how long it will take without first scheduling your consultation.
+Every mouth and situation differ, so there isn't any way to know how long it will take without first scheduling your consultation.
 Full mouth reconstruction involves 1 or more cosmetic or restorative treatments.
 Some procedures can be done in a single visit, while others can take multiple appointments.
 Complex cases can take longer than those only needing minor improvements.
 After examining your mouth and creating a personalized treatment plan, your cosmetic dentist in Edison will explain the timeline for your new smile.
 We know your time is valuable, which is why our office embraces the latest technologies and techniques to streamline your treatment.
 You can ensure there aren't any delays in your journey to a beautiful smile by maintaining your appointments and following your prosthodontist's aftercare instructions.

 How long does full mouth reconstruction last?